spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 In short, to fetch a batch of data from Wirehead, the following operations are executed:

-1. Get chunk indeces of samples from collection given index
+1. Get chunk indeces of samples from collection given index.
-2. Create a batch to store samples into
+2. Create a batch to store samples into.
 3. Fetch chunks from chunk indeces fetched in # 1.
-4. >>>> Recreate data from chunks <<<<
+4. Reassemble data from chunks

 ### 3. Swap